 There’s more sophistication to those little name badges than you might think.
 Do you save all your event name tags, collecting them afterwards?
 Do you use them for taking attendance?
 Do you have them organized in a carrying case or displayed in an easy to use system?
 You might want to read our blog Name Tag Organizers Make Hosting Events Easy so that you are well prepared for your next event.

 Easy Event Hosting offers various options for organizing and displaying professionally printed name tags.
-The Name Tag Tamer’s with the Wood frames are particularly nice for a more professional look, and a great first impression.
+The Name Tag Tamer Wood Frame options are particularly nice for a more professional look, and a great first impression.
 For custom orders or detailed questions feel free to reach out to us by calling (805) 259-3835 or by completing our contact us form.